boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 #### Editing the saved KPI column

-You can Edit KPI column by clicking the `Edit` KPI column icon.
+You can edit the KPI column by clicking the `Edit` KPI column icon.

 ![Edit KPI column](/static/assets/visualizing-data/visualization-widgets/images/grid/edit-kpi-column.png)

 #### Deleting a KPI column

-You can delete KPI column by clicking the `Delete` KPI column.
+You can delete the KPI column by clicking the `Delete` KPI column.

 ![Delete KPI column](/static/assets/visualizing-data/visualization-widgets/images/grid/delete-kpi-column.png)